Argzim Redžović: Petrovac

 In July 2017, Redžović returned back to his former club, Petrovac for short period of time.

 PDRM

 After his contract ended with Petrovac, Redžović joined Malaysian club, PDRM on 3 January 2018 to play in 2018 Malaysia Premier League season.

 Terengganu

 On 3 December 2019, Redžović joined Malaysian club, Terengganu in 2020 Malaysia Super League season.

+Melaka

+On 5 January 2026, Redžović joined Malaysian club, Melaka in 2025-26 Malaysia Super League season.

 International career

 In October 2010, Redžović was called up to Montenegro U19 side for an international friendly match against Austria U19 however he was on the bench.

 In March 2011, he was called up for an international friendly match where he make his debut on 8 March in a 3–0 lost to Turkey U19.
 On 31 May, Redžović played in the 2011 UEFA European Under-19 Championship elite qualification match against England U19 which would see Harry Kane to scored the winner in 51st minute.